Java Class - Blueprint of Objects

 What is a Class?

-A class in Java is like a plan or template for creating things (objects).
-It tells what data the object will have and what it can do.
-But the class itself is not the actual thing — it's just a description of it.
-Just like an architect’s design isn't a building itself, a class isn't an object — it just describes one.
+A class in Java is like a blueprint for making cars.
+It defines what features the car will have (like color, engine type, or number of doors) and what actions it can perform (like start, stop, or accelerate).
+But the class itself isn’t the actual car — it’s just the design.
+Just like a car blueprint isn’t a car you can drive, a class isn’t an object — it simply describes how the object should be built and behave.

 How to Declare a Class in Java